RESEARCH STARTER

 There are two types of beta decay: negative (the emission of an electron and changing of a neutron to a proton in the nucleus) and positive (the emission of a positron—a positively charged electron—and changing of a proton to a neutron in the nucleus).
 Both types of beta particles lie between alpha and gamma decay in terms of the damage they do to their environment.
 They are typically stopped by thin blocks of aluminum and do less damage than alpha particles.
 Positrons—a form of antimatter—destroy themselves by uniting with an electron and annihilating themselves with the emission of two gamma rays that damage their surroundings.
 The half-lives of beta decays range from a few seconds to thousands of years.

 One of the more important beta decays is the decay of the carbon-14 isotope of carbon with six protons and eight neutrons to the isotope of nitrogen with seven protons and seven neutrons by the emission of an electron.
 This decay has a half-life of 5,730 years.
 If a positron is emitted, the remaining nucleus has one proton fewer than it did before.
-Several varieties of beta decay involve phenomena such as the capture of one of the atomic electrons by a proton to turn itself into a neutron.
+Several varieties of beta decay involve phenomena such as the capture of one of the atomic electrons by a proton to turn it into a neutron.
 In this case, there is no emitted positron, but an observer sees an X-ray as other electrons fall close to the nucleus to replace the electron that was captured.

 When they were first discovered, beta decays puzzled researchers because they did not exhibit the definite energies that characterized alpha and gamma decays.
 It was finally realized that nuclei undergoing beta decay emit not only an electron or a positron but also a tiny uncharged particle called a neutrino.
-Neutrinos carry off part of the definite energy of the nuclear decay so that the beta particles from a particular nuclear transition exhibit a statistical energy distribution.
-Because they are uncharged and interact very little with other atomic particles, neutrinos can pass through the mass of several earths with less than a 50 percent chance of interacting.
+Neutrinos carry off part of the definite energy of the nuclear decay, so that the beta particles from a particular nuclear transition exhibit a statistical energy distribution.
+Because they are uncharged and interact very little with other atomic particles, neutrinos can pass through the mass of several Earths with less than a 50 percent chance of interacting.
 Consequently, they are very difficult to detect.
 (An example of a neutrino detector is a hole in a mine the size of a ten-story building, filled with water and surrounded by detectors.)
 Despite their small chance of interacting, neutrinos are important to scientists' understanding of the structure of the universe, as they are believed to be produced in the nuclear reactions at the core of the sun and other stars.
 Thus, they may constitute a large portion of the mass of the universe.
 A debate rages over whether the neutrino is massless or has a very tiny mass that has not yet been measured.
-By 2010 several studies pointed to a tiny mass for the neutrino, including analysis of cosmic background radiation and evidence for neutrino oscillations requiring mass.
+By 2010, several studies pointed to a tiny mass for the neutrino, including analysis of cosmic background radiation and evidence for neutrino oscillations requiring mass.

 Radiation Detectors

-Radioactive decay was discovered by accident when Antoine-Henri Becquerel (1852-1908) accidentally left a piece of uranium-bearing rock on top of a photographic plate in a darkened drawer.
+Radioactive decay was discovered by accident when Antoine-Henri Becquerel (1852–1908) accidentally left a piece of uranium-bearing rock on top of a photographic plate in a darkened drawer.
 The rock left its image on the film.
 The first studies of radioactive decay used film as a detector for radiation.
-The next generation of radiation detectors used fluorescent screens which would glow when struck by a decay particle.
+The next generation of radiation detectors used fluorescent screens, which would glow when struck by a decay particle.
 The screens could not be connected to electronic timers, and the flashes had to be counted through a microscope.

 The Geiger-Müller counter is a gas-filled tube with a charged wire running up its center.
 When a gamma or a beta particle enters the tube, it knocks electrons off the gas atoms and makes the gas a conductor.
 The electrons are collected by the center wire and can be counted electronically or used to activate a speaker and make the characteristic click of a counter in the presence of radiation.
 Geiger-Müller counters often are not sensitive to alpha particles, as the metal used to keep the gas inside the tube also keeps alpha particles from entering the counter.

-The proportional counter, also a gas-filled tube, works on the same principle as does a Geiger-Müller counter except that it carefully measures the number of electrons that reach the central electrode.
+The proportional counter, also a gas-filled tube, works on the same principle as a Geiger-Müller counter except that it carefully measures the number of electrons that reach the central electrode.
 Because the number of electrons knocked off gas atoms is directly related to the energy of the particle that knocked them off, the number of electrons reaching the central electrode is directly related to the energy of the particle that produced them.

 Scintillation counters utilize transparent materials that emit a flash of light when a particle passes through them.
 The amount of light is proportional to the kind of particle that passes through and its energy.
 The light is collected by a special tube, called a photomultiplier tube, that converts the light into a current pulse whose size is proportional to the amount of light emitted.
 The pulse can be used to drive an electronic counting system.